slionnnnnn/yanwenlai/_pages/about.md

   - /about.html
 ---

-I am currently a final-year PhD candidate in Electrical&Computer Engineering at the University of Florida supervised by [Prof.Shuo Wang](https://peeprlgator.github.io/Shuo.Wang/index.html).
-During my PhD study, I worked closely with [Honggang Sheng](https://research.google/people/HonggangSheng/) and [Srikanth Lakshmikanthan](https://www.linkedin.com/in/srikanth-lakshmikanthan-7995478/) at Google Inc. on Google's consumer products (AC/DC power adapters, Wireless chargers, Pixel phones, Earbuds, etc.).
-I received my B.Eng. in Electrical Engineering and Automation from Zhejiang University, Hangzhou, China in June 2019.
-During my undergraduate study, I was honored to be awarded "Top-ten Outstanding University Students at Zhejiang University (10/4000+)" in 2017 and "Outstanding Graduates of Zhejiang University" in 2019.
+I am currently a second-year PhD candidate in Electrical&Computer Engineering at the University of Florida supervised by [Prof.Shuo Wang](https://peeprlgator.github.io/Shuo.Wang/index.html).
+I received the B.Sc. degree from Hunan University, China, in 2018, the M.Sc. degree from Zhejiang University, Hangzhou, China, in 2021, all in Electrical Engineering.

-In my daily life, I enjoy swimming, traveling as well as photographing a lot, you can see the pictures that I took along the journey in [Photo show](https://zhedongma.github.io/portfolio/).

-Email: zhedongma@gmail.com or Wechat:MZDZJU.
-Find me on [Facebook](https://www.facebook.com/profile.php?id=100024571883628), [Researchgate](https://www.researchgate.net/profile/Zhedong_Ma2) and [Google Scholar](https://scholar.google.com/citations?user=XkmTpQIAAAAJ&hl=en) as well as [Linkedin](http://linkedin.com/in/zhedong-ma-5a9988164).
+Email: qinghuihuang@ufl.edu or Wechat:huang96819.
+[Google Scholar](https://www.linkedin.com/in/qinghui-huang-44a411221/?trk=people-guest_people_search-card) as well as [Linkedin](https://www.linkedin.com/in/qinghui-huang-44a411221/?trk=people-guest_people_search-card).

 Volunteer Service
 ======
-Reviewer (review >20 papers/year) for: IEEE Transactions on Power Electronics, IEEE Transactions on Industrial Electronics, IEEE Transactions on Industry Applications, IEEE Transactions on Electromagnetic Compatibility, IEEE Open Journal of Power Electronics, etc.
+Reviewer  for: IEEE Transactions on Electromagnetic Compatibility, IET Power Electronics, etc.

-Volunteer for 2019 IEEE Energy Conversion Congress and Exposition (ECCE), Baltimore, MD.

-Lab Safety Manager at Power Electronics and Electrical Power Research Lab at the University of Florida since 2020.

-Mentoring two undergradue students at UFL on the senior project design about wireless charging coil design.

 Research Areas
 ======
-Power electronics, EMI/EMC, Wireless charging, Magnetic components, NFC antenna design, etc.
+Power electronics, EMI/EMC, Wireless charging, Magnetic components, etc.

 Publications
 ======